arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

 ```

 This function is intended to be used from an Azure DevOps pipeline.
 Internally, it uses some predefined Azure DevOps variables.
 One of the environment variables that is used, is the the `SYSTEM_ACCESSTOKEN` variable.
 However, due to safety reasons this variable is not available out-of-the box.
 To be able to use this variable, it must be explicitly added to the environment-variables.
-Note also that when you are using a Linux agent, you need to pass environment variables as these are not available.
+> Note that when you are using a Linux agent, you need to pass environment variables as these are not available.
 To be able to use the ArmOutputs environment variable, it must be explicitly added to the environment-variables.

 Example of how to use this function in an Azure DevOps pipeline: